-Our service is on the first and third Sundays of the month at 9.15am with other services in the summer months.
-Please view the Kalendar 2016-17.
+Our service is on the first and third Sundays of the month at 9.15am.
+Please view the St Laurence Kalendar for full details.

 The core of the church in South Hinksey is the community which meets here every week.
 Here we celebrate the Eucharist and pray for the community, and attempt to reach out to the village and its visitors alike, in our ministry of welcome and hospitality.

 The Church of St Laurence is one of two churches in the parish of South with New Hinksey.
 South Hinksey connects with New Hinksey, in south Oxford, by means of a footbridge and wooded path.
 This attractive walkway is the most convenient way to access South Hinksey from Oxford city.
 Travelling along it, the transition from Victorian suburb, with its red brick Comper church and gabled schoolhouse, to the medieval village of South Hinksey will be clear.